Epstein zeta method for many-body lattice sums: Numerical results

 \section{Numerical results}

-In this section, we analyze the precision of our approach for computing many-body zeta functions.
-We adopt the following test strategy.
+In this section, we first analyze the precision of our approach for computing many-body zeta functions with respect to the discretization parameters, namely the number of quadrature points and the truncation parameter of the Taylor series.
+We subsequently verify our method for a wide range of arguments such as the number of bodies, multiple dimensions, exponents and geometries.
+Here, we adopt the following test strategy.
 We first verify our approach for one- and two-body zeta functions, where we can determine analytical benchmarks.
-We subsequently compare our approach against direct summation for particular cases such as low-dimension or large values of $\nu_i$, where a sufficiently precise reference value can still be obtained.
+We subsequently compare our approach against direct summation for particular cases such as low spatial dimension $d$ or large values of $\nu_i$, where a sufficiently precise reference value can still be obtained.
 We finally study the behavior of the $n$-body zeta function as $n$, and thus the sum dimension increases and analyze the runtime and precision of our method in this case.